This course is open for applications.

 - GCSE: For all applicants, Grade C/4 or above in English Language and Grade B/5 or above in Mathematics, or equivalent.
 Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.

-- Specific subjects: The maths requirement can also be met by the Cambridge Pre-U Mathematics at Merit 3.
+- Specific subjects: Maths requirement can also be met by the Cambridge Pre-U Mathematics at Merit 3

 - EDEXCEL (BTEC) Diploma: One of the following BTEC Diplomas: Aeronautical Engineering; Construction and the Built Environment; Electrical/Electronic Engineering; Engineering; Land-based Technology; Manufacturing Engineering; Mechanical Engineering; or Operations and Maintenance Engineering.
 Must include Merit in one of the following units: Further Engineering Mathematics or Further Mathematics for Construction.
 Please list the units that you are taking in your application.

-- Access: Achievement of the HE Diploma; to include 15 Level 3 credits at Merit in Mathematics and 15 credits at Pass in another science or technology subject.
+- Access: Achievement of the HE Diploma; to include 30 Level 3 credits at Merit including 15 in Mathematics and 15 in another science or technology subject.
 Please list the units that you are taking in your application.

 - Baccalaureate IB: To include a minimum grade of 5 in higher level Mathematics and a pass at higher level in one of the following subjects: Biology, Chemistry, Computer Science, Design Technology, Physics, Environmental Systems and Societies